PsyChip/machina/readme.md

 - Runs completely offline - no internet required
 - Records video and takes snapshots with one key press
 - Real-time object detection and tracking
-- Zoom and pan controls
+- Zoom and pan controls with smart object tracking
-- Crowd detection
+- Crowd detection and clustering
-- Instant replay
+- Instant replay system with 10-second buffer
+- Multiple resolution presets and fullscreen support
+- Military mode for enhanced detection
+- Smart frame skipping and performance optimization

 ## Quick Start